Tinkerforge/doc/en/source/Hardware/Bricks/Stepper_Brick.rst

 the current consumption and power supply voltage can be measured by the API.

 Two :ref:`Bricklet <product_overview_bricklets>` ports can be used to extend the features of this Brick.
-It is compatible to other :ref:`Bricks <product_overview_bricks>` and can be used within a stack.
+It can also be used together with other Bricks in a stack.
 For example an additional :ref:`Master Brick <master_brick>` with :ref:`Master Extension <product_overview_master_extensions>` can be used to control the Brick instead over USB by other cable based (:ref:`RS485 <rs485_extension>`, :ref:`Ethernet <ethernet_extension>`)